dydko1/IPL-Helper/README.md

 # IPL-Helper
 It's very simple tool cooperate with Excel BOMs.
 Tool can manage BOM in Excel for example.: position reorder, position reorder, colour the Excel sheet etc. IPL Helper is enough for simple task and save many hours.
+Plese look on picture.